 Radio Radio has never asked its listeners for money or insulted them with self- congratulatory hype and incentives designed to help in rating performance.
+Any money we ask for helps us cover operating costs, such as servers and so on.
 Radio Radio has survived the CRTC, fires, relocation, frequency changes, economic downturns, and financial hardship.
 Radio Radio is a success, it is truly something for nothing-from nothing, a tiny jewel of operator chosen music which celebrates the romantic radio notion of the RCA ribbon microphone, the big analogue clock, the ashtray filled with cigarette butts and late night intimate communication.
 Radio Radio supports the notion of sound as a medium of imagination and above all, music as it can be: beautiful, ugly, strange, obscure, magical and restless with its special joy.

 On December 6th , 2013 Mr.Dennis Burton passed away from a long battle with cancer.
 This station will continue in memory of him.

 Radio Radio turned 50 and we hope to keep the music going on, and on, and on.